whistlegraph/aesthetic-computer/README.txt

       - 2D/3D Software renderer for spatial display of programs as planes.
       - 3D WebGL renderer for VR.

+Running Locally:
+      -  From the `aesthetic.computer` directory run `npm run code` and in another shell `npm run server:session`.

 😀 TODO 😆

 🐞 Annoying Bugs & Regressions 🪱